Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

 For the sake of our reduction, we also assume that two horizontal segments do not share $y$ coordinates.
 We can note that in \cite{Tamassia1986} the vertices were represented by horizontal segments and the edges by vertical ones, but the definition used in our work, which is also the one used in \cite{HananoJ}, is equivalent and more adapted to the purpose of our reduction.

-Given the visibility representation for G, each vertex can be symbolised by the edges to which it is connected and their position relatively to the other incident edges: left or right and top, middle or bottom, using B or R for segments representing respectively blue or red edges and $\cdot$ to indicate that a position is not occupied by an edge.
-For example, in Figure \ref{visibrep}, vertex A can be represented by ( $\cdot,\cdot,\cdot$ | B, R, R), meaning it has no incident edge on its left side, a blue edge at the top of its right side and red edges at the middle and bottom of its right side; vertex B can be represented by ( $\cdot$, B, $\cdot$ | B, $\cdot$, B), vertex C by (B, $\cdot$, R | $\cdot$, R, $\cdot$) and vertex D by (B, R, R | $\cdot, \cdot, \cdot$ ).
+Given the visibility representation for $G$, each vertex can be annotated with the edges to which it is connected and their position relatively to the other incident edges: left or right and top, middle or bottom.
+We denote by ``B" (resp. ``R") segments representing blue (resp. red) edges, with over arrows to indicate the side (left or right) to which the edge connects to the vertex.
+For example, in Figure \ref{visibrep}, vertex $A$ can be represented by ($\overrightarrow{B}, \overrightarrow{R}, \overrightarrow{R}$), meaning it has no incident edge on its left side, a blue edge at the top of its right side and red edges at the middle and bottom of its right side; vertex $B$ can be represented by ($\overrightarrow{B}, \overleftarrow{B}, \overrightarrow{B}$), vertex $C$ by ($\overleftarrow{B}, \overrightarrow{R}, \overleftarrow{R}$) and vertex $D$ by ($\overleftarrow{B}, \overleftarrow{R}, \overleftarrow{R}$).
+Note that the direction of each over arrow does not correspond to the direction of the corresponding edge, but to the side, which depends only on vertex order in the visibility representation.
+A change of edge direction does not change this side.
 This notation, similar to the one used in \cite{HananoJ}, allows us to list all the possible configurations for vertices in a visibility representation.

 With these tools and notations in mind, we can now build our reduction.